 We offer two sessions which allows course participants the opportunity to take two back-to-back courses that complement one another.
 All courses in a session are taught concurrently, so a participant can take only one course per session.

-This workshop offers strategies for achieving quality in qualitative research across disciplines and paradigmatic leanings.
+This workshop offers a step-by-step process for engaging qualitative research via a phronetic iterative approach, including research design, data collection, coding, interpretation, analysis and writing.
+Along the way, participants will learn strategies for achieving quality in qualitative research across disciplines and paradigmatic leanings.
 Based upon material in the instructor’s book Qualitative Research Methods: Collecting Evidence, Crafting Analysis, Communicating Impact and article, Qualitative quality: Eight “big-tent” criteria for excellent qualitative research, participants will learn techniques so that their research evidences: 1) worthy topic, 2) rich rigor, 3) sincerity, 4) credibility, 5) resonance, 6) significant contribution, 7) ethics and 8) meaningful coherence.
-Along the way, they will be presented with claim-making and theory building heuristics that help their research have resonance and significance beyond the case at hand.
-This workshop is ideal for researchers, grant-writers, and instructors of qualitative methods—both those new to these areas as well as experienced.
-This eight-point conceptualization offers a useful pedagogical model and provides a common language of qualitative best practices that can be recognized as integral by a variety of audiences.
+Additionally, they will be presented with claim-making and theory building heuristics as well as arts-based approaches that help their research have resonance and significance beyond the case at hand.
+This workshop is ideal for students, researchers, grant-writers, and instructors of qualitative methods—both those new to these areas as well as experienced.
+The phronetic iterative approach offers a useful pedagogical model and the quality conceptualization provides a common language of qualitative best practices that can be recognized as integral by a variety of audiences.

 As a result of the workshop, participants will learn to:

 Understand unique value of qualitative approaches and a phronetic iterative approach.

 Learn best practices related to research design, including research questions, participant witnessing, and interviewing.